jgbishop/sxs-settings/README.md

 #### Git Clone
 You can also clone this repository into your Sublime Text Packages directory using Git, if you feel so inclined.
+If you do use Git, make sure to clone using the appropriate folder name of **Side-by-Side Settings** (so that the menu items work as expected).
+Here's an example git clone command using SSH:

+`git clone git@github.com:jgbishop/sxs-settings.git "Side-by-Side Settings"`

 ## Usage